joinpursuit/Pursuit-Core-iOS/lessons/strings/exercises/exercises.md

 * Using only Unicode, print out your name.

 #### U4
-* (Bonus) Using only Unicode, print "Hello World" in another language.
+* Using only Unicode, print "Hello World" in another language.

 #### U5.
 Print the below flower box using the following information.